 - Example of Barcode_Variant2: AAACCCATCAAACACT

 You can map the Feature Barcoding variant to the gene expression variant and vice versa using a lookup table that is provided with Cell Ranger installation.
-The table is located here:
+For Cell Ranger versions 4 and above, the table is located here: